Skip to Content

 How to Get There

-Located in what’s known as the Dark Peak area of the Peak District, you’ll find Alport Castles on the eastern side of the Alport Valley.
+Alport Castles are located in the Dark Peak area of the Peak District on the eastern side of the Alport Valley.
 They lie north of Snake Pass and northwest of Ladybower Reservoir.

-Several routes and trails get you to Alport Castles; however, my way starts at this car park on Snake Pass Summit.
-Other popular starting points include the Derwent Overlook car park and there is more parking further east along the Snake Pass.
+Several routes and trails lead to Alport Castles; however, my route starts at this car park on Snake Pass.
+Another popular starting point is the Derwent Overlook car park.

 campervan parked on layby at snake pass summit